evaldocosta/melc/README.md

         # service httpd restart

-- access the MELC in your browser
+- Access the MELC in your browser

         http://your.server/